Complete Guide

 OBC

-An On Board Courier (OBC) is a specialized logistics solution where a professional courier personally carries a shipment on a commercial flight as hand luggage or checked baggage, ensuring the fastest and most secure international delivery possible.
+An On Board Courier (OBC) is a specialized logistics solution where a professional courier personally carries a shipment on a commercial flight as hand luggage or checked baggage, delivering urgent international shipments on the next available flight with end-to-end personal custody.

 Unlike traditional courier or express services, an OBC travels with the shipment from origin to destination, maintaining full custody and control at all times.